Multimodal LLM: Expert Guide On The Next Frontier Of AI

 How GenAI and Multimodal LLM AI capabilities differ

 To sum up the differences, the fact is that multimodal LLM developments are the next advancement in GenAI.
 Because conversational AI advancements realized with ChatGPT demonstrated that reliable generative AI was achievable, multimodal LLM raises the bar again.
-Moreover ChatGPT-4 updates announced in late August and September 2023 are consistent with other AI research developments.
-For example, Microsoft’s Bing Chat multimodal visual search were announced prior to OpenAI’s in July 2023.
+Moreover, ChatGPT-4 updates announced in late August and September 2023 are consistent with other AI research developments.
+For example, Microsoft’s Bing Chat multimodal visual search was announced before OpenAI’s in July 2023.

 GenAI current capabilities